 Born 1927.
 Kahn works in oil and pastel.
-His works usually covers the subject of landscapes and his own personal vision of nature.
+His works usually cover the subject of landscapes and his own personal vision of nature.
 His convergence of light and color has been described as combining pictorial landscapes and painterly abstraction.
 Kahn has received a number of awards including a Fulbright Scholarship in 1962 and a John Simon Guggenheim Fellowship in 1966.
-Wolf Kahn's work can be found in numerous museum collections including the Art Institute of Chicago, Brooklyn Museum, Hirshhorn Museum and Sculpture Garden, Los Angeles County Museum of Art, Metropolitan Museum of Art, National Academy Museum, Smithsonian American Art Museum, National Gallery of Art, Washington, DC and the Whitney Museum of American Art.
+Wolf Kahn's work can be found in numerous museum collections including the Art Institute of Chicago, Brooklyn Museum, Hirshhorn Museum and Sculpture Garden, Los Angeles County Museum of Art, Metropolitan Museum of Art, National Academy Museum, Smithsonian American Art Museum, National Gallery of Art, Washington, DC, and the Whitney Museum of American Art.

 No Title, 1990

 Monoprint I: 10" x 23" P: 21" x 30"